jazzyinstyle/rsa-keygen-jwks/README.md

 });

 /*
-Step 3: Authentication the JWT Token
+Step 3: Authenticating the JWT Token

 You should have everything you need to perform the JWT authentication.
 Please refer to the example in the library jwks-rsa (https://www.npmjs.com/package/jwks-rsa)